ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [OpenCM9.04](#opencm904)

-[OpenCM9.04] is featuring an embedded MCU from the ARM Cortex-M7 line-up.
-The OpenCM is compatible with the Arduino IDE, [DYNAMIXEL SDK (Arduino)](#dynamixel-sdk-arduino), [Arduino Library](#arduino-library)), for development of custom software for your project.
+[OpenCM9.04] is featuring an embedded MCU from the ARM Cortex-M3 line-up.
+The OpenCM is compatible with the Arduino IDE([DYNAMIXEL SDK (Arduino)](#dynamixel-sdk-arduino), [Arduino Library](#arduino-library)) for development of custom software for your project.

 ![](/assets/images/parts/controller/opencm904/opencm904_14.png)

 {% capture exp_board %}
-**NOTE**: When combined with the [OpenCM 485 EXP Board](/docs/en/parts/controller/opencm485exp) the OpenCM 9.04 can drive RS485 DYNAMIXELs as well as TTL ones.
+**NOTE**: When combined with the [OpenCM 485 EXP Board](/docs/en/parts/controller/opencm485exp) the OpenCM 9.04 can drive RS-485 DYNAMIXELs as well as TTL based DYNAMIXEL.

 ![](/assets/images/parts/controller/opencm904/opencm485exp_product.jpg)